-- Install low-flow plumbing fixtures to conserve drinking water and reduce wastewater. - Consider dual flush toilets, since they give the user two flush choices: a standard flush for liquidonly waste, or a flush that uses more water.
-Low-flow guidelines are 1.4/.9 gallons per flush.
+- Install low-flow plumbing fixtures to conserve drinking water and reduce wastewater. - Consider dual flush toilets, since they give the user two flush choices: a standard flush for liquid-only waste, or a flush that uses more water.

 The EPA has a WaterSense program that identifies products such as toilets and faucets that are more efficient at using water.
-(See www.epa.gov/ watersense/products/ index.html)
+(See www.epa. gov/watersense/products/)